bohai/openstack-note/summit.md

 OpenStack's vibrant ecosystem and the different ways to consume it are among it's greatest strengths.
 In this track, you'll hear about the latest products, tools and services from the OpenStack ecosystem.

-Practices of availability for Openstack in Telecom scenario
+Practices of reliability & availability for Openstack in Telecom scenario

-Share the practices experience in improving availability for Openstack in telecom scenario.
+Share the practices experience in improving reliability & availability for Openstack in telecom scenario.

 Many organizations choose OpenStack for it’s distributed architecture and ability to deliver Infrastructure-as-a-Service environment for scale-out applications to run on top of it, for private on premise clouds or public clouds.
 It is quite common for OpenStack to run mission critical applications.
-How to provide the cloud solution with enterprise Level availability based on Openstack?
+How to provide the cloud solution with enterprise Level reliability & availability based on Openstack?
 Here we share the experience based on the practices of Huawei in telecom scenario.